Internships at the European Parliament Office in Washington DC

 What do EPLO interns do?

-- Work with staffers on certain policy areas or a broader range of transatlantic policy issues;
+- Work with staffers on specific policy areas or a broader range of transatlantic policy issues;

 - Participate in events and meetings with major interlocutors on Capitol Hill, executive agencies, think-tanks and NGOs;